-An Introduction to Christian Ethics (see above for elaboration)
+An Introduction to Philosophy of Religion (see above for elaboration)

 There is no coursework requirement for either GCSE Religious Studies or GCSE Short Course Religious Studies.

 GCSE Religious Studies candidates will sit two written examinations (one on each of the units studied) at the end of Form 5.
 Each examination will represent 50% of the final mark awarded.